inveniosoftware/docs-invenio-ils/docs/reference/api/eitem.md

 # E-Item API

-This document outlines the API endpoints available for managing e-items in Invenio ILS.
+This document outlines the API endpoints available for managing e-items in InvenioILS.

 * **List E-Items**